2k2TharushaBandara/My-Portfolio/README.md

 # My-Portfolio
- A ststic portfolio website created by me
+ A static portfolio website created by me